Quinn Ewers: Professional career

+Miami Dolphins

 Ewers was selected by the Miami Dolphins with the 231st pick in the 7th round of the 2025 NFL draft.
 He signed his four-year rookie contract worth $4.33 million.

 Ewers began the season as the Dolphins’ 3rd-string, inactive emergency quarterback behind Tua Tagovailoa and Zach Wilson.
 Prior to Week 7, Ewers was promoted as the Dolphins' backup quarterback, marking his first time on the active game-day roster.
-That same week, midway through the fourth quarter, Ewers made his NFL debut after Tagovailoa was benched in the Dolphins 31–6 loss to the Cleveland Browns.
-Ewers completed five-of-eight passing attempts for 53 yards and was sacked twice in his debut.
+That same week, midway through the fourth quarter, Ewers made his NFL debut after Tagovailoa was benched in the Dolphins' 6–31 loss to the Cleveland Browns.
+Ewers completed five-of-eight passing attempts for 53 yards and was sacked twice in the debut.
+After Tagovailoa was benched again in Week 15, this time for the rest of the season, Ewers was announced as the starter going forward.
+In Week 17 against the Tampa Bay Buccaneers, Ewers recorded his first career touchdown on a 63-yard reception by Theo Wease Jr.

+Jacksonville Jaguars

+On August 29, 2026, Ewers was traded to the Jacksonville Jaguars for a 2028 sixth-round pick.